 These rates cover a full-day visit with one larger presentation and up to 2 small group sessions or 3 small group sessions, as well as book signing and lunch with students.

 My current presentation on NOWHERE BOY is tailored for 5th through 10th grades (it’s a particularly nice complement to the 8th grade common core refugee unit).
-I will discuss the real history and events that inspired the book–including the Refugee Crisis, World War II, and my family’s experience living in Belgium–as well as the writing process.
+I will discuss the real history and events that inspired the book–including the Refugee Crisis, World War II and the Holocaust, and my family’s experience living in Belgium–as well as the writing process.

 Conference and other speaking rates vary.
 Please contact me directly for details.

 March 10 Girls Book Club, Chevy Chase, MD